Social Order Maintenance Act

 Article 48

-The police authorities may impose a punishment directly on the suspect who fails to report to a police authority after having being notified properly.
+The police authorities may impose a punishment directly on the suspect who fails to report to a police agency after having been appropriately notified.

 Article 49

-When the document of a court ruling or a police ruling on an offense against this Act is made, the ruling shall be announced or delivered and the document thereof shall be handed over to the person on whom the ruling is imposed if the said person is present.
+When the document of a court ruling or a police ruling on an offense against this Act is made, the verdict shall be announced or delivered, and the document thereof shall be handed over to the person on whom the ruling is imposed if the said person is present.

-The document of a court ruling or a police ruling which is not announced or delivered at the presence of the offender or is made without interrogating the offender should be delivered to the offender within five days by a police authority.
+The document of a court ruling or a police ruling which is not announced or delivered in the presence of the offender or is made without interrogating the offender should be delivered to the offender within five days by a police agency.

-The document of a court ruling about a case described in the above-mentioned two paragraphs shall be fsent to the police authority which has referred the case.
+The document of a court ruling about a case described in the two paragraphs mentioned above shall be sent to the police agency which has referred the case.

 Chapter 4 Execution